luxfi/docs/docs/quickstart/integrate-exchange-with-lux.md

 Individual chains, including the C-Chain, have their own configuration options which are separate from the node-level options.
 These can also be specified in a config file.
 For more details, see [here](../nodes/maintain/chain-config-flags.md#c-chain-configs).

 The C-Chain config file should be at `$HOME/.luxd/configs/chains/C/config.json`.
-You can also tell LuxGo to look somewhere else for the C-Chain config file with option `--chain-config-dir`.
+You can also tell Luxd to look somewhere else for the C-Chain config file with option `--chain-config-dir`.
 An example C-Chain config file:

 :::caution

-If you need Ethereum [Archive Node](https://ethereum.org/en/developers/docs/nodes-and-clients/#archive-node) functionality, you need to disable C-Chain pruning, which has been enabled by default since LuxGo v1.4.10.
+If you need Ethereum [Archive Node](https://ethereum.org/en/developers/docs/nodes-and-clients/#archive-node) functionality, you need to disable C-Chain pruning, which has been enabled by default since Luxd v1.4.10.
 To disable pruning, include `"pruning-enabled": false` in the C-Chain config file as shown below.

 :::